Computer Science (M.S.)

 The student must acquire depth in at least one major area by developing a focused plan of study in consultation with the major advisor.
 This should be a program that investigates some aspect of computer science in depth, consistent with the goals of the graduate program in computer science.

 The thesis option requires at least 30 credit hours of study.
-Specific requirements are: graduate breadth requirement; at least one semester of CS Graduate Seminar, CS 501 (1 cr); and Master’s Research and Thesis, CS 500 (at least 6 cr).
+Specific requirements are: graduate breadth requirement; at least one semester of CS Graduate Seminar, CS 501 (1 credit); and Master’s Research and Thesis, CS 500 (at least 6 credits).
 The thesis must be in the approved format and must represent significant scholarly achievement.
 The thesis must be presented at a public colloquium.